vichaikj/crosshair-overlay/README.md

 # Building as an Executable
-If you want to convert it to a .exe file:
+If you want to convert the python file into a .exe file:

     pip install pyinstaller
     python -m PyInstaller --icon=/path/to/repo/crosshair.ico --onefile --noconsole /path/to/repo/crosshair.py